 An important message for our partners

-We're starting to see very early but encouraging signs that some parts of the world are beginning to book travel again.
-To help you attract as many guests as possible, as soon as possible, we want to help you get your property recovery ready.
+We are starting to see very early but encouraging signs that some parts of the world are beginning to book travel again.
+In order to help you attract as many guests as possible, as soon as possible, we want to help you get your property recovery ready.

 Displaying precautionary measures

-A lot of properties are introducing new precautionary measures to protect their teams, communities, and guests.
-This can include things like only being open to reservations from essential travelers or guests from certain countries (in line with local regulations), or making facilities like pools, meals, or transportation unavailable.
-Now we've introduced a way for you to display these measures on your property page, helping you set guest expectations while reducing the need for guests to contact you with questions.
-To find out more, visit our Partner Hub.
+A lot of properties are introducing new precautionary measures to protect your teams, your communities and your guests.
+This might include things like being open only to reservations from essential travellers or guests from certain countries (in line with local regulations), or the unavailability of facilities like pools, meals or transport.
+We have now introduced a way for you to display these measures on your property page, helping you set guest expectations while reducing the need for guests to contact you with questions.
+To find out more, please visit our Partner Hub.

 Capturing current demand with flexible rates

-Given the current uncertainty, travelers are looking for flexibility.
-Where it makes sense, we’re promoting flexible rates to make it easier for customers to find what they’re looking for.
+Given the current uncertainty, travellers are looking for flexibility.
+Where it makes sense, we’re promoting flexible rates to help make it easy for customers to find what they’re looking for.
 To ensure your property benefits, we recommend offering the maximum flexibility possible.
-To help you do so—without the manual workload switching policies usually involves—we’ve launched a new tool that enables you to change the flexibility of your policies with just a few clicks.
-To learn more about ensuring your property is set up to attract bookings right now, visit our Partner Hub.
+To help you do this without the manual workload usually involved with switching policies, we’ve launched a new tool that enables you to change the flexibility of your policies in just a few clicks, significantly reducing the workload usually involved.
+To find out more about ensuring your property is best placed to attract bookings right now, please visit our Partner Hub.

-While the coronavirus (COVID-19) has stopped many travelers from booking, it hasn’t stopped them dreaming.
-Booking.com customers have created millions of wish lists since March, "liking" properties they want to stay at when they can travel again.
-To encourage even more customers to wish list properties like yours, we’re launching a campaign to reward customers.
-If they download our app and "like" three properties, they'll get savings on their next stays, funded by Booking.com.
-We're also investigating how we can support partners like you to convert these "likes" into bookings, when the time is right.
+While the Coronavirus (COVID-19) has stopped many travellers from booking, it hasn’t stopped them dreaming.
+Booking.com customers have created millions of wish lists since March, ‘liking’ properties they want to stay at when they can travel again.
+In order to encourage even more customers to wish list properties like yours, we’re launching a campaign to reward customers who download our app and ‘like’ three properties with a saving on their next stay, funded by Booking.com.
+We are also investigating how we can support partners like you to convert these ‘likes’ into bookings, when the time is right.

-We'll reach out soon with more info about what we're doing to stimulate travel demand, and what you can do to ensure your property is best prepared to capture it.
-For the most up-to-date news and info, check our Partner Hub regularly.
+We will soon be in touch with more information about what we are doing to stimulate travel demand, and what you can do to ensure your property is best prepared to capture it.
+For the most up-to-date news and information, please continue to check our Partner Hub.

 Yours in partnership,

 We understand that the COVID-19 pandemic has had an enormous impact on your business, just as it has on ours.
-We're committed to supporting you as best as we possibly can.
-Our teams have been working around the clock on solutions to help you retain as many reservations as possible in these challenging times.
+We are committed to supporting you as best we possibly can, so our teams have been working around-the-clock on solutions to help you retain as many reservations as possible in these challenging times.

 Suspending Force Majeure

-In support of this, last week we shared that our Force Majeure conditions wouldn't apply to bookings made Monday, April 6, and forward.
-This means you're in control of how to respond to cancellation requests for reservations made on or after this date (as explained in our message to you on Friday, April 3).
+In support of this, last week we shared that our Force Majeure conditions do not apply to bookings made from Monday 6 April onwards.
+This means that you are in control of how to respond to cancellation requests for reservations made on or after this date (as explained in our communication to you on Friday 3 April).

 Force Majeure Guest Agreements

-We're also working to help you protect revenue from reservations made before Monday, April 6, when our Force Majeure conditions still applied.
-If guests are seeking a cancellation, we'll support you by exploring their alternative options with them, outlined below.
+We are also working to help you protect the revenue from reservations made before Monday 6 April, when our Force Majeure conditions still apply.
+If guests are seeking a cancellation, we support you to explore their alternative options with them, as outlined below.

-- A voucher issued by you for a future stay worth the value paid by the guest or a higher amount at your discretion, or
+- a voucher issued by you for a future stay, for the value paid by the guest or a higher amount at your discretion, or

-We won't charge commission in cases where the reservation is canceled due to Force Majeure.
+We will not charge commission in cases where the reservation is cancelled due to Force Majeure.

-While we share the desire for having as many guests as possible stay with you, the current situation is preventing them from doing so.
-That's why we're actively encouraging customers to choose the date change option wherever we can.
-We do this by highlighting the opportunity to reschedule, making this option the most prominent on our site, app, and via our Customer Service teams.
+We share your desire for as many guests as possible to stay with you, although the situation is preventing them from doing so right now.
+We are therefore actively encouraging customers to choose the date change option wherever we can.
+We do this by highlighting the opportunity to reschedule, making this option the most prominent on our website, our app, and via our Customer Service teams.

-We've also built tooling to make these date changes happen as quickly and easily as possible.
+We have also built tooling to make these date changes happen as quickly and easily as possible.
 Both you and your guests can now modify reservation dates without needing to call our Customer Service teams.
-For more info on managing date modifications, visit our Partner Hub.
+For more information about managing date modifications, please visit our Partner Hub.

 To ensure as many guests as possible choose a date change over a refund, we encourage you to make sure your availability is up-to-date on our platform and loaded as far into the future as possible.

-We'll be updating you regularly about our ongoing work to support you as the COVID-19 situation continues to unfold.
-For the most up-to-date news and info, keep checking our Partner Hub.
+We will continue to update you regularly about our ongoing work to support you as the COVID-19 situation continues to unfold.
+For the most up-to-date news and information, please continue to check our Partner Hub.

-Last week, we promised to share more details about our ongoing work to support you, our partners, in these incredibly challenging times.
+Last week, we promised to share more detail about our ongoing work to support you, our partners, in these incredibly challenging times.

-Today we're announcing changes regarding our Force Majeure policy on guest cancellations due to government travel restrictions triggered by the COVID-19 outbreak.
+Today we are announcing changes regarding our Force Majeure policy on guest cancellations that are due to government travel restrictions triggered by the COVID-19 outbreak.

-By now, we can expect that our mutual customers are aware of the risk of further COVID-19 spread – and, as such, the risk they're taking when making new reservations, particularly Non-Refundable and Partially Refundable bookings.
+By now, we can expect that our mutual customers are aware of the risk of further COVID-19 spread, and as such the risk they are taking when making new reservations, particularly Non-Refundable and Partially Refundable bookings.

-Therefore, for all new reservations made as of April 6, 2020, we will no longer apply Force Majeure conditions for guests seeking to cancel or modify their bookings due to the current COVID-19 outbreak.
+Therefore for all new reservations made as of 6 April 2020, we will no longer apply Force Majeure conditions for guests seeking to cancel or modify their booking due to the current COVID-19 outbreak.
 These reservations will be treated like any standard booking, according to our policies and procedures.

 What this means

-1. The COVID-19 Force Majeure procedures that we implemented due to government travel restrictions do not apply.
+1. The COVID-19 Force Majeure procedures that we implemented in view of government travel restrictions do not apply.

-2. Our standard procedures apply, including those related to Non-Refundable and Partially Refundable reservations.
-As such, you'll be in control of whether, when, and how to refund COVID-19-related guest cancellations for reservations made on or after April 6, 2020, based on the policy chosen by your guest, your individual, legal and governmental situation, as well as mandatory consumer law.
+2. Our standard procedures apply, including relating to Non-Refundable and Partially Refundable reservations.
+As such, you will be in control of whether, when and how to refund COVID-19-related guest cancellations for reservations made on or after 6 April 2020, based on the policy chosen by your guest, your individual, legal and governmental situation and mandatory consumer law.

-3. We will introduce extensive new messaging across our website and app, both pre- and post-booking, to make customers even more aware of the risk they're taking by booking Non-Refundable or Partially Refundable reservations on or after April 6, 2020.
+3. We will introduce extensive new messaging across our website and app, both pre- and post-booking, to make customers even more aware of the risk they are taking in booking Non-Refundable or Partially Refundable reservations on or after 6 April 2020.